 Ridgewood United Methodist Church proves a ministry for families with special needs children.
 Every Sunday at 11 AM in the Chapel.
 The service is non-denominational, not too long and physically and spiritually accessible for all God's children.

-A Work of Heart is a psychotherapy practice in Ramsey, NJ offering individual and family therapy children, adolescents, and adults.
+A Work of Heart is a psychotherapy practice in Ramsey, NJ offering individual and family therapy for children, adolescents, and adults.
 Appointments are available after school, in the evening and on weekends.
+Teletherapy Available during COVID-19.

 A-Absolute Plumbing, Heating & Air offers New Jersey home services from installation to cleaning and repair.